 Children may not attend camp unless they are registered and the camp tuition bill is paid in full.

 The Friends Academy Summer Programs reserves the right to make decisions based on unforeseen circumstances.
 These decisions will be made in the best interest of the campers and staff involved.

 All children are to be dropped off and picked up by parents or guardians.
-The FA Summer Program does not provide transportation to and from the school.
+The Friends Academy Summer Programs does not provide transportation to and from the school.
 In case of car pools or alternate persons picking up child(ren) from the program, the program director must be notified in writing of the person’s name and relationship to the child before the child may leave campus with that individual.
 Without such notification, the child will not be permitted to leave campus until confirmation of the plan with parent or guardian.
 When children are taken off campus for day trips, commercial transportation will be used.
 Drivers will be appropriately licensed to operate the vehicle reserved by the program.
 Children may not be driven off campus by any staff member.

 Due to the COVID-19 pandemic, Before and After Care will not be available in summer 2021.
 This is to prevent the mixing of individuals from various groups on campus.